 Soil and plants are also part of the solution to climate change mitigation and removing greenhouse gases from the atmosphere such as carbon dioxide.

 - Plants absorb carbon dioxide through photosynthesis.
 The oxygen is released into the air, and the carbon is either used by the plant to build its structure or secreted at carbon chains (sugars) through its roots into soil.
 The microbiology around the roots eat the sugars, and poop out plant-available food.
-Some of it gets locked up in soil, holding carbon in soil.
+The beneficial fungus that develops on 90% of woody plants, called mychorrizal fungi, acts like a soil internet to move around water and nutrients like carbon and nitrogen.
+In addition, some of the carbon gets locked up in soil, holding carbon in soil.

-- Soil microbiology helps break down plant roots and other dead plant material, turning it into soil humus, what makes soil have its dark brown color.
+- Soil organisms helps break down dead plant material like fallen leaves, which is further decomposed by microorganisms.
+The end result becomes soil humus, which is what makes soil have its dark brown color.
 Soil humus is a stable form of carbon that can be locked up in soil for years.

 If soil is disturbed from practices such as tilling or "turning over" soil, the carbon will be oxidized, or exposed to oxygen and released into the atmosphere as carbon dioxide.
 Also, it's important to allow dead plant materials such as leaves to remain as mulch and organic matter to continue the process of feeding soil microbiology and sequestering carbon.